presslabs/gitium/gitium/readme.txt

 Gitium requires `git` command line tool with a minimum version of 1.7 installed on the server and the `proc_open` PHP function enabled.

-Gitium is the latest element discovered at [PressLabs](http://www.presslabs.com).
-Here is the [Github](https://github.com/PressLabs/gitium) repository.
+Gitium is the latest element discovered at [PressLabs](http://www.presslabs.com/gitium/).

 == Screenshots ==